Having payroll issues? Learn how to troubleshoot blocked payroll.

 If you do not offer health care to all employees, Gusto will estimate your HCC cost with each payroll and make adjustments at the end of the quarter based on the agency’s rules.

-Form HC-2 must be filled out every year by employees who do not have health care.
 Keep this form for three years.
 You do not need to send it to the state.
 Gusto doesn’t collect or store this form.

 Important to know